ShinukiAyato/CC_Nightbot/RPS Command/README.md

 $(urlfetch https://api.thefyrewire.com/twitch/pastebin/PASTEBINCODE?filter=$(1)&user=$(user))
 ```
 Just Change the `PASTEBINCODE` to your pastebin code.
 You will see your code after creating your pastebin.<br>
-Example is `pastebin.com/wwvdjvEj` just get the `wwvdjvEj` and that is your pastebin code
+Example is `pastebin.com/wwvdjvEj` just get the `wwvdjvEj` and that is your pastebin code.